CaptainCrowbar/unicorn-lib/unicorn/file.md

 These query the current working directory of the calling process.
 The first version requires the character type to be explicitly specified.
-These may throw `FileError` in some unusual cases of failure, usually involving access permission problems.
+These may throw `std::system_error` in some unusual cases of failure, usually involving access permission problems.

 * `template <typename C> bool file_exists(const basic_string<C>& file) noexcept`